 Multiple sclerosis (MS) is one of the most common neurological disorders.
-It affects around 400,000 U.S. adults and over 2.1 million people worldwide, and it’s two to three times more common among women than men (
+It affects almost 914,000 U.S. adults and over 2.1 million people worldwide, and it’s two to three times more common among women than men (

 This article explains how diet may affect MS and provides a guide for dietary changes that may help manage its symptoms.